CrowdStrike/azure-vm-extension/policy/README.md

 - **`falcon-subscription.bicep`** - Creates policy definitions and assignments at subscription level
 - **`falcon-managementgroup.bicep`** - Creates policy assignments at management group level

+## Getting the Policy Templates

+### Download from GitHub Releases

+The Azure Policy templates are available as part of the official CrowdStrike Azure VM Extension releases:

+1. **Download Latest Release**: Download the latest release zip file containing the [Azure Policy Bicep templates](https://github.com/CrowdStrike/azure-vm-extension/releases/latest/download/csfalcon-azure-policy-bicep.zip)

+2. **Extract Policy Files**: Extract the zip file which contains:
+   - `falcon-subscription.bicep` - Subscription-level policy template
+   - `falcon-managementgroup.bicep` - Management group-level policy template
+   - `README.md` - This documentation

+3. **Use Templates**: Use the extracted `.bicep` files with Azure CLI or PowerShell as shown in the deployment examples below

 ## Features

 ### Core Functionality